jjvanzon/JJs-Reference-Architecture/Code Style.md

 }
 ```

+Reason: Other code might become dependent on publically accessible things.
+Managing dependencies like that seems to be quite a thing in software programming.

 #### Types Internal

-Prefer to keep types internal
+Prefer to keep types `internal`.

 ```cs
 internal class MyClass